 I am a student of life and believe there is always more to learn.
-It has been an honor to serve the Semá:th People.
+It has been a great honour to serve the Semá:th people as Chief.
 If I am re-elected as Chief, I will continue to do my best in advocating for a healthy and sustainable environment for our Community and for future generations to come.